patiencedesign/entrepreneurProject/README.md

 Educators are provided with relavent articles and assignments for students to complete.

 Students fill out a survey.
-This application converts it to activities that teachers can assign.
+This application converts that data into activities that teachers can assign.

 This application is a supplement to health and fitness curriculum.